melodious-chat/melodious/protocol.md

 If user with username `name` does not exist or SHA256 hash/checksum `hash` is invalid, server MUST send a `fatal` message.

 Server MAY introduce additional protection like banning users from connecting.

+If user has administrator privileges, server MUST send him a corresponding `note` message.

 ### ping (sent by server)